EgorShab/PDF/README.md

   - Author(s): Name of the individual(s) who prepared the report.
   - Date: When the report was last updated or published.

 ### Technical Advisory Committee (TAC) Report

+**Description**
+The Detailed Technical Advisory Committee (TAC) Report, crafted by a development team, is specifically tailored for the EXPLOREBOOKING website.
+This comprehensive report encompasses a thorough analysis of all facets of the final product, including User Stories, strategic recommendations, a release plan, testing protocols, and more.

 - **TAC Report: [Title of the TAC Report]**
   - Description: An overview of the scope and purpose of the TAC report.
   - Insights: A summary of the key insights and recommendations provided by the TAC.